karinhawk/opentelemetry-nextjs/README.md

 Next, you need to port-forward the jaeger collector so it can be sent traces by our collector.

 Run `kubectl get services` to see the services available in our Kubernetes cluster (shown in Docker Desktop). `jaeger-collector` should be listed.
 If you have deployed the app into a namespace you will need to run all kubectl commands with the namespace you have deployed the app into.
 To port-forward the jaeger-collector simply run: `kubectl port-forward svc/jaeger-collector 4317:4317`.

 To view telemetry we need to now port forward jaeger-query.
 Run `kubectl port-forward svc/jaeger-query 16686:16686`.

 Finally, to access the app and get telemetry into our backend, we need to port-forward the app.
 Run `kubectl port-forward svc/web-app 3000:3000` to access the app.

 Our handy command `yarn forward` will execute all of these commands in parallel so you don't need to open a terminal for each.

+Jaeger will be accessible at: `localhost:16686`
+The app will be accessible at `localhost:3000`